juanzeen/dataStructure2/README.md

-# dataStructure2
+# Data Structure 2
-Repository created for the code versionament of data structure 2 discipline in UENF.
+Repository for the development of data structure codes in JAVA lang.
+In this repository you'll find sort algorithms, search algorithms, tree algorithms and others...

+And, don't forget...